Quiescent Big Bang formation in $2+1$ dimensions: Preliminaries

 We will assume that the mean curvature $\tau:=\mathrm{tr}_gk$ of $M_t$ is given by

-In the following, lowercase Latin indices $i,j,\dots$ refer to indices with respect to a given local coordinate system $(x^i)_{i=1,2}$ on $M$ or to the momentum coordinates $(p^i)_{i=1,2}$ on the mass shell induced by such coordinates; see Section \ref{subsec:resc}.
+In the following, Latin indices $i,j,\dots$ refer to indices with respect to a given local coordinate system $(x^i)_{i=1,2}$ on $M$ or to the momentum coordinates $(p_i)_{i=1,2}$ on the co-mass shell induced by such coordinates; see Section \ref{subsec:resc}.

 Lowercase Greek letters are spacetime indices with respect to $\M$, running from $0$ to $2$.
 The index $0$ always denotes tensor components relative to $e_0$.
 We use Einstein summation convention if not stated otherwise.\\